 - if there is no other reasonable means of transport.

 The Association as a legal entity is held responsible for any liabilities occurring during its existence.

 No member is to be held responsible for any liabilities of the Association during the existence or after the dissolution of the Association.

-All proposals for the amendment of the Statutes or dissolution of the Association must come from the Board or at least three full members from three different countries.
+All proposals for amendments, additions or modifications of the Internal Rules must come from the Board or at least three full members from three different countries.

 The Board shall inform all members of the Association about the date, place and time of the General Assembly which will decide on such proposals, at least two months before that meeting.

-Decision on additions, amendments or modifications to the By-Laws shall be made by a simple majority vote and take effect immediately after its publication on the EPA website.
+Decision on additions, amendments or modifications to the Internal Rules shall be made by a simple majority vote and take effect immediately after its publication on the EPA website.